“All is God (i.e. Brahman)

-The notion that ‘All is God’, called pantheism,* was first imagined, indeed fantasized some 2500 years ago in India, allegedly by warrior (Sanskrit, kastriya) cow herders cooling down in a forest after a hard day’s night on the range and exchanging pleasing (hence placebo) metaphysical yarns.
-Their fantasies (or speculations) were later written down and transmitted as the Upanishads, thereafter condensed, abstracted and then selectively re-elaborated and politicised by Brahmin scholiasts (such as Badarayana, c.1st century AD) as the Vedanta religion.
-Those ancient Indian pantheists proposed that ‘All is Brahman (the impersonal God or Godhead. i.e. prana as ‘vital force’)’, or ‘You too are Brahman’, or ‘self is SELF’ or (Sanskrit) ‘tat tvam asi’ ≈ ‘thou art that’**), each appearance happening as (unidentifiable) Brahman/God (i.e. the Ruler) relativized by and so identified as a set of local, hence niche conditions, rules or laws.
+The notion that ‘All is God’, called pantheism,* was first imagined, indeed fantasized some 2500 years ago in India, allegedly by warrior (Sanskrit, kastriya, originally Scythian)) cow herders cooling down in a forest after a hard day’s night on the range and exchanging pleasing and uplifting (hence placebo) metaphysical yarns.
+Their fantasies (or speculations) were later written down and transmitted as the Upanishads, thereafter condensed, abstracted and then selectively re-elaborated and politicised by Brahmin scholiasts (such as Badarayana, c.1st century AD) as the Vedanta belief system.
+Those ancient Indian pantheists (actually pan-deists) proposed that ‘All is Brahman (the impersonal God or Godhead. i.e. prana as ‘vital force’, nowadays called the ‘survival drive’)’, or ‘You too are Brahman’, or ‘self is SELF’ or (Sanskrit) ‘tat tvam asi’ ≈ ‘thou art that’**), each appearance happening as (unidentifiable) Brahman/God (i.e. the Ruler) relativized by and so identified as a set of local, hence niche conditions, rules or laws producing a specific manifestation or reality.

 Pantheism does not state that Brahman (i.e. God ≈ (Greek) Theos) is (more or less) inherent or immanent in appearance, as some wavering Judeo-Christian heno-(mono)-theists, like St Paul and St Augustine, state (under their breath).
 Pantheism proposes that God (i.e. Brahman/Atman) is fundamentally identical with appearance,**** as, for instance, a fractal elaboration is fundamentally identical with its originating fractal (or algorithm), albeit (locally) elaborated.

-It is interesting to note that the Brahman (i.e. Theos) of Upanishadic speculation, also called Atman and Prajapati, also states: ‘I am both predator (i.e. feeder) and prey (i.e. food)’, and which confirms the common observation that all ‘Life is a food chain’.
+It is interesting to note that the Brahman (i.e. Theos) of Upanishadic speculation, also called Atman and Prajapati, also states: ‘I am both predator (i.e. feeder) and prey (i.e. food)’, and which confirms the common observation that all ‘Life is a food chain’, which also suggests that the good guys/gals are the ones who survive on top of the pile, thus reaffirming Kautilya’s (approx. 300 BC) law, namely that the ‘Law of the fishes’ regulates life.

 Pantheism (i.e. divine or creation holism) is today the religion of choice of many genteel, a-political philosophers and scientists (like Einstein).
 Because pantheism is holistic, hence non-divisive, it is fundamentally a-political.
 Being a-political, pantheism does not provide political leverage and so, as a creed, is useless for ordinary humans and human groupings competing for survival. …. more